-Partnership marketing is a little-used marketing approach, but can be extremely effective.
+Partnership marketing is a little-used marketing approach but can be extremely effective.
 With yoga marketing partnerships you leverage your marketing messages directly to relevant people.
 Not only is it very effective, targeted, and inexpensive.

 You can do partnership marketing on the internet and off the internet.
 Below I discuss numerous ways you can easily use partnerships resulting in targeted and viral marketing.

 That spa has an e-mail list of 500 clients also.
 XYZ and the spa enter into an arrangement where, for example, the spa offers XYZ’s students a 25 percent discount for a massage and XYZ offers the spa’s clients a 25 percent discount off a package of 10 yoga classes.
 Then, XYZ features the spa’s discount in its e-zine to its students.

-In this example, XYZ Yoga Studio managed to directly market, with a first rate endorsement, to 500 prospective students.
+In this example, XYZ Yoga Studio managed to directly market, with a first-rate endorsement, to 500 prospective students.
 The spa received the same deal.

 You can arrange any discount you want.
-This type of arrangement is a win/win/win – for XYZ Yoga Studio, the spa and both businesses’ clients (they get discounted services).
+This type of arrangement is a win/win/win – for XYZ Yoga Studio, the spa, and both businesses’ clients (they get discounted services).

 Now, that example is one agreement with one business.
 Imagine all the potential local businesses you could arrange this type of deal with.
-The spa is an obvious Yoga Studio partner because persons who get massages and spa services are more likely willing to try yoga.
+The spa is an obvious yoga studio partner because persons who get massages and spa services are more likely willing to try yoga.
 Therefore, when you think about businesses to partner with, ask whether that businesses’ customers would do yoga.

 To get your inspiration going, check out my list of potential businesses you could partner with.